lelandshir/profiles-rest-api/README.md

 1. Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) (OS X hosts)
 1. Install [Vagrant](https://www.vagrantup.com/downloads) (MAC OS X); Check In terminal with `vagrant --version` to See something like `Vagrant 2.2.14`
 1. Install [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en)
+1. Setup Python for VS Code (MacOS 2020)
+- download latest version of python [python](https://www.python.org/downloads/)
+- In VS Code go to extensions and search for `python` and install the extension w/ the most installations
+- Get execuable path for python: Open a new Terminal, run `python3` and `import sys` (system module which can print the executable path by typing, `print(sys.executable)`, copy that path
+- In VS Code go to `Code, Preferences, Settings`: open the `settings.json` by clicking the file icon in the top right corner of the VSC (`.vscode/settings.json`)
+- add the bottom of the file add `"python.pythonPath": "/Library/Frameworks/Python.framework/Versions/3.9/bin/python3"` and save the file
+- Install the Python Linter when prompted by VS Code and run a python script to test

 #### Create Git Project